anp-scp/django-to-rest/docs/community/contributing_to_django_to_rest.md

 Check [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/) for more help.

-Pull Requests
+Contribute and make pull request
 -------------

 All the contributions have to be made via a pull request.
-Check below links for more help about pull request:
+After you have cloned the forked repository, follow below steps:

+1. Go into the project's directory (that is `django-to-rest`)
+2. Create a new branch using following command in the command line: `git branch new-branch-name`
+3. Checkout to the new branch using following command in the command line: `git checkout new-branch-name`
+4. Make the changes that you want to contribute
+5. Stage your changes using the following command in command line: `git command .`
+6. Check the status using the command: `git status`
+7. Commit your changes using the command: `git commit -m "commit message"`
+8. Push your changes to the remote branch on GitHub by using the following command: `git push -u origin branch_name`
+9. Open a pull request directed to our main branch

+For tutorials on pull request check below links:

 * [Github: About pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
 * [W3schools: Send Pull Request](https://www.w3schools.com/git/git_remote_send_pull_request.asp?remote=github)